Tool for writing in Atlantean, a fictional language composed of symbols created for the Disney movie: Atlantis, the lost empire by Mark Okrand.

 Atlantean language and symbols are from Proto-Indo-European inspiration.
 The symbols are rounded and resemble native American or Sumerian characters.

-All references to the Disney film or to Jules Verne (and his Atlantis) are clues.
+All references to the Disney movie (like Milo James Thatch's character) or to Jules Verne (and his Atlantis) are clues.

 The language is anglosaxon consonant, here is the pronunciation (in phonetic alphabet) to use: